Maxim-Mazurok/google-api-typings-generator/gapi.client.blogger-v3/readme.md

 );
 ```

-After that you can use Blogger API resources: <!-- TODO: make this work for multiple namespaces -->
+After that you can use blogger API resources: <!-- TODO: make this work for multiple namespaces -->

 ```typescript
 /*